calvinwong78/Vepay-Go-CC/README.md

 ## Description

-In this repositories there is 3 folder which is MLmodelappengine, SQLcarfunction and vepay-go-website-admin.
+In this repositories there is 3 folder which is MLmodelappengine, SQLfrcarfunction and vepay-go-website-admin.
 MLmodelappengine is for deployment model and deployed in GAE(Google App Engine) using flask also contain (1 model of our ML model).
-SQLcarfunction is API for sql query of our application which using TypeOrm and deployed using firebase function. vepay-go-website-admin is frontend of our admin website also contain 1 model of our ML model this folder also contain our NOSQL api which is being used and for frontend we use html,css,javascript and react.
+SQLfrcarfunction is API for sql query of our application which using TypeOrm and deployed using firebase function. vepay-go-website-admin is frontend of our admin website also contain 1 model of our ML model this folder also contain our NOSQL api which is being used and for frontend we use html,css,javascript and react.

 ## Getting Started